kylechui/config.nvim/README.md

 - `plugins.lua` -- Defines which plugins will be installed
 - `settings.lua` -- General settings and options
 - `utils.lua` -- Some helper functions
-- `pluginSettings` -- A folder full of the configurations needed for each individual plugin, stored in the form `pluginSettings/[pluginName].lua`
+- `pluginSettings/` -- A folder full of the configurations needed for each individual plugin, stored in the form `pluginSettings/[pluginName].lua`
-- `mySnippets.lua` -- My snippets configuration for each language I use, stored in the form `mySnippets/[fileType].snippets`
+- `luasnippets/` -- My snippets configuration for each language I use, stored in the form `luasnippets/[fileType].snippets`

 ## Todo

+- Refactor code to make it cleaner
+- Fix the jank that exists in some of the new API
+- Add more snippets!
 - Improve cross-compatibility with Windows

-#### Why UltiSnips?

-To my knowledge, it is the only snippet manager out there that has convenient regexp-based snippets _and_ auto-expanding snippets.
-If there is another snippet manager out there written in Lua or something that has both of the aforementioned features, I'll consider switching to that.